Oblivious points on translation surfaces: Blocking Sets to Oblivious Points

 For any surface $X$ and any point $x\in X$, a finite set of points $P = \{p_1,\dots,p_n\}\subseteq X$ is called a \textit{blocking set} of $x$ if every closed geodesic through $x$ contains a point in the blocking set. $x$ is said to be blocked by $P$.

 The set $P = \{(0, \frac12), (\frac12, 0), (\frac12, \frac12) \}$ is known to block the point $(0, 0)$ on the unit square torus (see Figure~\ref{blockset}).
-For a detailed characterization of blocking sets on tori, see Leli\`evre, Monteil, and Weiss \cite[Section 6]{LMW}. \\
+For a detailed discussion of blocking sets on tori, see Leli\`evre, Monteil, and Weiss \cite[Section 6]{LMW}. \\